daimh/daisplay/README.md

 #### Installation
 * prepare

-prepare a Raspbian Lite image on a SD card, boot it, login as user 'pi', and adjust timezone.
+prepare a Raspberry Pi OS Lite image on a SD card, boot it, login as user 'pi', and adjust timezone.

 * step 1